Asian Law Caucus: Fred Korematsu's Institute for Civil Rights and Education

 The Fred.
-T. Korematsu Institute (KI) was founded in the name of the late Fred Korematsu, an American civil rights hero.
+T. Korematsu Institute (KI) was founded in the name of the late Fred Korematsu, an American civil rights activist.
 In 1942, Mr. Korematsu was just 23 years old when he refused to report to the government's WWII incarceration camps for Japanese Americans.
 He was arrested and quickly convicted of defying the government's order.
-Not willing to accept the conviction, Mr. Korematsu took his case all the way to the Supreme Court.
+Not willing to accept the conviction, Mr. Korematsu took his case to the Supreme Court.
 The nation's highest court denied his freedom, instead validating the wholesale imprisonment of Japanese American citizens on the basis of "military necessity."
 The Asian Law Caucus was a key member of the legal team that re-opened the case in 1983-1984 and convinced a federal court to overturn his conviction.
 Mr. Korematsu continued to fight for Japanese American redress during the last decades of his life.
 After 9/11, he also championed the protection of civil rights for Muslim and Arab Americans.
 He remained an activist until his death in 2005.

 In 2009, the Asian Law Caucus and Karen Korematsu, Fred Korematsu's daughter, co-founded the Korematsu Institute for Civil Rights and Education to commemorate the 25th anniversary of the reversal of Mr. Korematsu's conviction.
 The mission of the Korematsu Institute is to advance pan-ethnic civil rights and human rights through education, activism, and leadership development.
 Furthermore, it is "intended to cultivate a new generation of civil rights leaders."